Nedumudi Venu

 Kesavan Venugopal (22 May 1948 – 11 October 2021), better known by his stage name Nedumudi Venu, was an Indian actor and screenwriter from Kerala, who predominantly worked in Malayalam cinema.
 He acted in more than 500 films, primarily in Malayalam and also in Tamil, in a career spanning nearly five decades.
 He wrote screenplays and directed one film.
 Nedumudi Venu won three National Film Awards, three Filmfare Award South and six Kerala State Film Awards for his performances in various movies.

 Early life

-Venu was born as Venugopal to P. K. Kesava Pillai, a schoolmaster, and P. Kunjikkuttiyamma, on 22 May 1948.
-He was the youngest son of his parents, who had five children - all sons.
-He had his primary education from NS Higher Secondary School, Nedumudi, and St. Mary's Higher Secondary School, Champakulam.
+Venu was born as K. Venugopal at Nedumudi in the Alappuzha district of Kerala to P. K. Kesava Pillai, a schoolmaster, and P. Kunjikkuttiyamma, on 22 May 1948.
+He was the youngest of five sons born to his parents.

+Venu studied at Nair Samajam School in Nedumudi and at St. Mary's School in Champakulam.
+He then did his B.A. in Malayalam at Sanatana Dharma College, Alappuzha.
+After graduation, he worked briefly as a journalist at the Kalakaumudi magazine and taught at a tutorial college before moving into theater and movies.

-Venu was married to T. R. Susheela.
-The couple had two sons: Unni and Kannan.
+Venu was married to Susheela in 1982.
+The couple has two sons: Unni and Kannan.
+Mereena James and Vrindha Nair are his daughters-in-law.

+From left Nedumudi Venu, Innocent, Mohanlal and Mukesh, on the main stage of the general body meeting of the Association of Malayalam Movie Artists.